margaretmf/margaretmf.github.io/creativewriting.md

 This love ripples on and on and on.
 The wishes ripple on and one and on.

+'I want to spend every day with you'
+'I want to spend every day in new ways with you'
+'I want to learn all of life's lessons with you'
+'I want to live to put our notes on the wisdom tree with all of the other notes from old couples'

 a penny for the ripple effect of something a penny for the stars to shine for eternity a penny for kindness in school